Breast Implants in Plano, TX

 Some women report that their nipples become oversensitive, less sensitive, or even numb.
 You may also notice small patches of numbness near your incisions.
 These symptoms usually disappear with time but may be permanent in some patients.

 If you have nursed a baby within the year before augmentation, you may produce milk for a few days after surgery.
-This may cause some discomfort, but can be treated with medication prescribed by Dr. Wilcox.
+This may cause some discomfort, but can be treated with medication prescribed by our board certified plastic surgeons.

 Breast Implants and Cancer Risk